 The Garden Route, which generally refers to the 208-km (130-mile) stretch of coastline from Mossel Bay to Storms River, encompasses some of South Africa's most spectacular and diverse scenery, with long beaches, gentle lakes and rivers, tangled forests, impressive mountains, and steep, rugged cliffs that plunge into a wild and stormy sea.
 It’s this mix that has earned the Garden Route its reputation for being one of the most scenic routes in South Africa.
-Though the ocean may not be as warm as it is in KwaZulu-Natal, the quality of accommodations tends to be far superior and the atmosphere more tranquil.
+Though the ocean may not be as warm as it is in KwaZulu-Natal the accommodations are equally superb.

 The Garden Route also offers great variety for all ages.
 The backpacking crowd loves it for its great beaches, adventure activities, and accessibility, whereas more sophisticated visitors revel in the excellent seafood, scenery, golf courses, and superior guesthouses and hotels—many with attached spas—where pampering is the name of the game.
-A Garden Route trip also makes a fabulous family vacation destination, where little ones can frolic on a beach, visit an animal sanctuary like Monkeyland or Birds of Eden, or go for a magical forest walk.
+A Garden Route trip also makes a fabulous family vacation destination, where little ones can frolic on a beach, visit an animal sanctuary, or go for a magical forest walk.
 Few would wish to pass up the opportunity to see whales and dolphins.
 With numerous guided, catered, and portered multiday hikes and loads of pretty day walks, the Garden Route is ideal for avid ramblers.

-The national parks of Wilderness, Knysna, and Tsitsikamma, once separate entities, are now part of the Garden Route National Park.
+The Garden Route National Park encompasses the national parks of Wilderness, Knysna, and Tsitsikamma.
 Each area offers a distinct experience from lakeside to forest to dramatic shoreline.